-CIS 129 Moodle Orientation (1)
+CIS 129 Introduction to Internet Learning (1)

 Students are provided with a working knowledge of the Web courses.
 Students in this class learn to utilize the terms used in the Web course in order to allow successful completion of the Mesalands Community College Internet classes.
 Students also learn how to use Web instruction to submit homework, use the class discussion board and send email within Web courses.
 Out-of-class computer work is required.